PagerDuty/security-training/docs/for_everyone/index.md

 By following best practices with your passwords, you can massively reduce the chance that you'll succumb to an attack on another website, regardless of how they store your information.

 If you use a different password everywhere, then only the password for that service is broken.
-Since the attacker will likely already have all information stored with that service, they're not going to get any additional information they didn't already have.
+Since the attacker will likely already have all the information stored with that service, they're not going to get any additional information they didn't already have.

 So, your passwords should all be long, random, unique, and private.
 Now, a lot of you will likely be thinking the same thing right now, and I assure you that I'll get to the elephant in the room soon.
 But first, I want to talk about each of these criteria, and why they're important.